satorici/satori-cli/src/satoricli/cli/commands/prompt.md

 - `satori monitor` — manage scheduled executions
 - `satori scan` — scan repos across commits
 - `satori report <id>` — view execution results
+- `satori playbook satori://path` - shows the content of a playbook

 # Guidelines
 - Assertions are not required when the playbook is not testing anything